2008 Skate America

 The 2008 Skate America was the first event of six in the 2008–09 ISU Grand Prix of Figure Skating, a senior-level international invitational competition series.
 It was held at the Comcast Arena at Everett in Everett, Washington on October 23–26.
 Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing.
 Skaters earned points toward qualifying for the 2008–09 Grand Prix Final.
 The compulsory dance was the Viennese Waltz.

+The event drew 39,000 total spectators.

 Schedule

 All times are Pacific Daylight Time (UTC-7).